mister-raindrop/mister-raindrop.github.io/_posts/programming/2016-06-18-hundreddaysofcode-dayone.md

 But I wanted to take things a different direction.
 Lately I've been feeling a bit saturated with Javascript and everything about it that's out there.
-Don't get me wrong, I love the technologies it's pregnant with and has given birth to in the past few years, and if it wasn't for it's broken features and duct tapes everywhere, I'd say JS is perfect (I'm kidding, it's not).
+Don't get me wrong, I love the technologies it's pregnant with and has given birth to in the past few years, and if it wasn't for its broken features and duct tapes everywhere, I'd say JS is perfect (I'm kidding, it's not).
 I love Node, I love D3, I love Meteor and React, they are interesting, amazing and put more food on my table.
 But I work with them literally everyday.
 And that does lead to a bit of saturation over time, especially when you keep pushing